forcedotcom/go-soql/README.md

 ```
     selectClause // is the tag to be used when marking the struct to be considered for select clause in soql.
     whereClause // is the tag to be used when marking the struct to be considered for where clause in soql.
+    orderByClause // is the tag to be used when marking the struct to be considered for order by clause in soql.
     selectColumn // is the tag to be used for selecting a column in select clause.
 It should be used on members of struct that have been tagged with selectClause.
     selectChild // is the tag to be used when selecting from child tables.
 It should be used on members of struct that have been tagged with selectClause.
     likeOperator // is the tag to be used for "like" operator in where clause.
 It should be used on members of struct that have been tagged with whereClause.